spacetelescope/ramp_simulator/README.md

 python ramp_simulator.py input_params.yaml

 The output is a single multiaccum integration which can be immediately run through the JWST calibration pipeline.

+BSD 3-Clause License

+Copyright (C) 2024 Association of Universities for Research in Astronomy (AURA)